 - otherwise, low-intensity, centralized, EM-shielded electric heat

-- private: somehow, be comfortable in and out of bed.
+- basic: somehow, be comfortable in and out of bed.

 - double or long single size